 Project Grace Guild

-On May 3, the Project Grace Guild hosted Let it Roll, its 11th annual auction and dinner.
+On May 3, the Project Grace Guild hosted its 11th annual dinner and auction themed “Let it Roll” at The Club at Snoqualmie Ridge.
 More than 200 guests:

 - Raised $257,000 for Strong Against Cancer!